kis87988/slack-dark-theme/readme.md

    });
 });
 ```

+Last bit is for you to host the CSS theme file, then use the URL to this file by replacing `<URL_TO_CSS_FILE>`.

+You can add your own overrides to any CSS element used by slack or the provided CSS theme file.
+Simply add your CSS below `/* Your custom CSS properties below */`.

 Sidebar should be configured seperately and this can be done per slack server.
 Follow instructions here: https://slackthemes.net/#/zebra